webaverse-studios/moemate_coder_module/README.md

 # moemate_coder_module
 Give companion the ability to generate, run, debug code, to do things like mathematical calculations, data analysis, graphic plotting, etc.

+Simply require the companion to do something, they'll automatically choose the CODER skill when needed.

+Say "`>`+requirement" to ask companion to modify the existing code.

 Fix https://github.com/webaverse-studios/moemate/issues/1530

 ### Conversation screenshots